| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 explicitly.
 For example, to find the image ‘images/foo/bar.xpm’ within

-, you should specify the image as follows:
+data-directory, you should specify the image as follows:

-(defimage foo-image '((:type xpm :file "foo/bar.xpm"))) |
+| (defimage foo-image '((:type xpm :file "foo/bar.xpm"))) |

 This function returns a suitable search path for images used by the Lisp package library.

-The function searches for image first using image-load-path
+The function searches for image first using image-load-path,

-/images’, and then in load-path
+excluding ‘data-directory/images’, and then in load-path,

 followed by a path suitable for library, which includes